 It may have taken a little longer for the athletic department to get to this point than some had hoped.
 Others might not even care if men’s basketball continues to struggle.
 However, if the tide is rising for some Olympic sports, it probably means the support has improved for everything.
 I think the Dukes are in a position to begin collecting trophies on a regular basis.
 Getting over the hump is the hardest part, but I think the athletic department has put coaches in a number of sports in position to do so.

-Topics: Duquesne Athletics
+Tags: Duquesne Athletics